 Independent and Assisted Living Organizations

 And finally, another important partner for us has been some of the owners we’ve met throughout the last couple years.
 Owners of assisted living organizations and independent, who understand that they’re serving more and more people with dementia, and they want to do better and really excel at this.
 And they understand the complexity of it and are rising to the occasion to hire consultants and training companies like us because they know that their residents with dementia deserve better, and they know it’s a challenging topic.
-So owners like David Schonberg from Schonberg and Associates, who are having us work with some of his existing dementia care environments, and also working with him on some of the buildings he’s creating brand new and building new.
+So owners like David Schonberg from Schonberg Care, who are having us work with some of his existing dementia care environments, and also working with him on some of the buildings he’s creating brand new and building new.

 So thank you to Kindred Healthcare and Healthcare Design Conference and David Schonberg and others who are really stepping up and doing more to serve people with Alzheimer’s to enable them to thrive and not to reduce their lives to many years of suffering.